RaymondParas/SpecFlowLivingDocParser/README.md

 ```sh
 --filePattern TestExecution*.json
 ```
-The resulting file will be "TestExecution.json" located in your specified output directory
+The resulting file will be "TestExecution.json" located in your specified output directory which can be used to generate the SpecFlow+ LivingDoc HTML document.